US medical schools admit students once a year in the Fall.

 Get feedback!
 Have 3 or 4 people you can trust to be honest with you (professor, doctor, medical student, parent, advisor, Writing Center, tutor, etc.) read your essay and offer feedback.
 Do not ask too many people to read it.
 Having too many opinions can become confusing.

 Use our Personal Statement Guide for more information.

-DO answer the questions “Why do you want to be a physician?”
+DO answer the question “Why do you want to be a physician?”

 DO concentrate more on actual experiences rather than speculation about future accomplishments.